sloede/cxx11tests/README.md

     make

 and and wait for the tests to finish.
-Make will not stop after failed tests, buy continue until all tests have been run.
+Make will not stop after failed tests, but continue until all tests have been run.
 On subsequent calls to `make`, only tests that previously failed will be run again.
 To override this behavior and run all tests regardless of their previous status, run the 'force' target, i.e.